 We will be up and running once the Internet is feeling better.
 Please sit tight! 👍 pic.twitter.com/PyVa90UxVz— GIPHY (@GIPHY) February 28, 2017

-Outages are stressful for customers and for the teams supporting them, but having a plan and some thought-out sample language can help make things easier.
+Outages are stressful for customers and for the teams supporting them, but having a plan and some well-thought-out outage notification samples can help make things easier.

 Download Your Free Guide

 Learn how human-centered customer service drives real business results.